F-1 Rocket Engine Main LOX Valve

 Scan and cleanup by heroicrelics.

-The oxidizer valve was designed so that when it was in the open position, at rated engine oxidizer pressure and flowrate, it would not close if hydraulic control fluid opening pressure was lost.
+The oxidizer valve was designed so that when it was in the open position, at rated engine oxidizer pressure and flowrate, it would be held open by the flow of oxidizer even if hydraulic control fluid opening pressure was lost.
 The oxidizer valve consisted of a housing that contained the oxidizer inlet and outlet ports and the seat for the poppet seal; a poppet with a machined Teflon seal secured by a seal retainer; a cover that attached to the valve housing and contained the two poppet-closing springs and also served as a mount for the cylinder and a guide for the piston rod; a cylinder, within which the actuating piston operated, that contained the open and closed actuator ports and supported the position indicator drive shaft; a cylinder head that contained the inlet and outlet ports of the sequence valve and also provided a mount for the sequence valve gate; and a tapered piston rod that connected the actuator to the poppet, mechanically opened the sequence valve, and actuated the position indicator.

 The sequence valve was a spring-loaded gate valve that seated against, and was hinged to, the oxidizer valve cylinder head.
 The sequence valve was offseated by the piston rod to direct opening hydraulic control fluid to the gas generator control valve when the oxidizer valve reached 16.4 percent of its open position.
 The position indicator consisted of a rotary-motion variable resistor and open and closed position switches.
 The position indicator was mounted on the oxidizer valve cylinder and was coupled to the indicator drive shaft, which was mechanically linked to the piston rod.
 The position switch provided relay logic in the engine electrical control circuit, and the variable resistor provided instrumentation for recording valve poppet movement.